telefonicaid/fiware-livedemoapp/README.md

 * In package/event2issue/env.py, set cb_url and store_url to the actual URLs
 * In package/location2cb/env.py, set locs_host to the LOCS actual host IP/name
-* In package/ngsi2cosmos/env.py, set cosmos_url properly to the URL where COSMOS HttpFs is listening
+* In package/ngsi2cosmos/env.py, set cosmos_url properly to the URL where COSMOS HttpFs is listening, cosmos_user to the proper HDFS user and base_dir to the proper directory within the HDFS directory

 ## Contact